 Pediatric Urgent Care for Minor Burns Q&A

+All burns should be treated as soon as possible to assist in lowering the painful sensation of the burn and minimize the damage caused to the skin.
 Minor burns can be life-threatening, so get treatment right away.
-At Minor Emergency of Denton, our team of medical professionals help treat minor burns.
+At Minor Emergency of Denton, Dr. Andrew J. Blankenau, MD, along with his team of medical professionals helps treat minor burns.
+For more information, please contact us or simply walk in!
 We are conveniently located at 4400 Teasley Ln #200 Denton, TX 76210.
-Call us today for more information or simply walk-in.

 Table of Contents: